-Of course, there are pros and cons that come with each method, which might make it not suitable for you.
+Of course, there are pros and cons that come with each method of transport, which might make it not suitable for you.

 Don’t want to do any planning?